In this Article

 A baby may develop a neck rash due to prickly heat, especially during summers when the temperatures are high.
 As a result of this, sweat may get trapped below the skin and block the sweat ducts.
 Red bumps can appear on the baby’s neck, which may turn itchy.
 Such a rash is also called heat rash or sweat rash.

 Sometimes a red/pink patch or birthmark may appear on the baby’s neck if the blood vessels beneath the skin get dilated or stretched.
 The birthmark is likely to be more noticeable when the baby cries or if the room temperature changes.
 Stork bites are usually temporary and vanish with time.

 3. Milk Drool

 During breastfeeding, some excess milk may get spilt on to the baby’s neck, which gets collected in the skin folds.
-If not cleaned properly, the skin may remain moist and develop a rash eventually.
+If not cleaned properly, the skin may remain moist and eventually develop a rash.

 4. Fungal Infection

-A rash may appear on the baby’s neck due to fungal infection.
+A rash may appear on the baby’s neck due to a fungal infection.
 Fungi like candida tend to thrive in wet, warm places.
-The skin folds of the baby’s neck may become the perfect breeding place for such fungi, if sweat and moisture get trapped in them.
+The skin folds of the baby’s neck may become the perfect breeding place for such fungi if sweat and moisture get trapped in them.

 5. Skin Irritation

 The creases in the skin of the baby’s neck may continuously rub against each other and also against the baby’s clothing.
 This continual friction may irritate the skin, resulting in a neck rash.